BlackPool draws over 10 million visitors every year.

 4- Blackpool Pleasure Beach

-If you love amusement parks than you will love visiting Blackpool’s pleasure beach, the UK’s most visited tourist attraction and one of the most visited amusement parks IN THE WORLD.
+If you love amusement parks then you will love visiting Blackpool’s pleasure beach, the UK’s most visited tourist attraction and one of the most visited amusement parks IN THE WORLD.
 There are nearly 40 rides and attractions, including ten roller coasters that are made of wood… Pleasure Beach is also one of the few parks left in the world to operate a traditional wooden Wild Mouse coaster.

 5- Blackpool Zoo